renderedtext/ruby-101/README.md

 * Arrays are more efficient to work with, and hashes provide flexibility
 * Arrays can be accessed using integers as keys:
   `a = [3.14, 2, "lol"] ; a[0] #=> 3.14`
-  * Indices start at zero, so the first element is `a[0]`!
+  * Indices start at zero, so the first element is `a[0]`, like in C
 * Arrays can be defined using two notations:
   * `a = [3.14, 2, "lol"]`
   * `b = %w{ dog cat 27 342 673.99 just\ in\ case you\ noticed }`
-    * Be careful with this: all of these values will be treated as strings, numbers included; spaces in strings must be escaped if you want them to be treated as part of an element of the array
+    * Be careful with this: all of these values will be treated as strings, numbers included; spaces in strings must be escaped if you want them to be treated as part of an element of the array!
     * Avoid using '' and "" quotes to surround the string or they will become part of it, or part of the first and last word
-* If an index does not exist, when you access it it returns `nil`
+* If an index does not exist, when you access it, it returns `nil`

 ## Hashes